-Pay Only for Performance.
-The most significant advantage of using a contingency fee arrangement is that you don't have to worry about paying the collection agency unless they successfully retrieve your money.
+Pay Only for Results.
+The most significant advantage of using a contingency fee arrangement is that you don't have to worry about paying the collection agency unless they successfully recover your debt.

 Maximum Results.
 You can rest assured that a contingency-based collection agency will give its utmost to your accounts.
 Because they don't get paid unless you get paid, the agency will be highly motivated to do everything in its power to bring you the best possible result.
 This may also provide some peace of mind–if a collection agency is willing to risk not collecting a fee for the work they put into things, you probably have a good chance of retrieving your debt.